[Userstyle] WaniKani Elementary Dark

 I’ll add another reply to the thread to bump the activity in the hope that more people find this.

-@Sepitus really did all the heavy lifting, he accepted a bunch of my suggestions but the hard part is starting with a blank sheet of paper, not kibitzing.
+@Everesh really did all the heavy lifting, he accepted a bunch of my suggestions but the hard part is starting with a blank sheet of paper, not kibitzing.

 Please read the guide!!

 This is much more than just another dark theme now.
-It’s a framework for building your own them now, in case you aren’t completely satisfied with @Sepitus’s beautiful color scheme or my much more intense but logical theme.
+It’s a framework for building your own them now, in case you aren’t completely satisfied with @Everesh’s beautiful color scheme or my much more intense but logical theme.

 Make everything whatever color you like!
 I’ll be announcing another tool imminently that makes this process fun and easy.